treydock/puppet-mlocate/README.md

 ## Module Description

 Mlocate is a useful tool that does a find of your system and records the files present.
-It's a bit old, and not commonly used, irrelevant on dispisable systems, but I like it, so get off my lawn.
+It's a bit old, not commonly used, irrelevant on disposable systems, but I like it, so get off my lawn.

 ## Setup